-- Its debt or equity instruments are traded in a public market or it is in the process of issuing such instruments for trading in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets), or - It holds assets in a fiduciary capacity for a broad group of persons outside the company as one of its principal businesses (for example, banks, credit unions, insurance entities, securities brokers/dealers, mutual funds and investment banks often meet this second criterion).
+- Its debt or equity instruments are traded in a public market, or it is in the process of issuing such instruments for trading in a public market (a domestic or foreign stock exchange or an over-the-counter market, including local and regional markets), or; - It holds assets in a fiduciary capacity for a broad group of outsiders as one of its primary businesses (for example, banks, credit unions, insurance entities, securities brokers/dealers, mutual funds, and investment banks often meet this second criterion).

-The Company can apply IFRS 19 in its consolidated, separate or stand-alone financial statements.
-An eligible intermediate parent that does not apply IFRS 19 in its consolidated financial statements may do so in its separate financial statements.
+The Company can apply IFRS 19 in their consolidated, separate or individual financial statements.
+An eligible intermediate parent that does not apply IFRS 19 in its consolidated financial statement may do so in its separate financial statements.

-The new standard is effective for reporting periods beginning on or after January 1, 2027, and early application is permitted.
-If the Company elects to apply IFRS 19 for a reporting period prior to the reporting period in which it first applies IFRS 18, it is required to apply a modified set of disclosure requirements set out in an appendix to IFRS 19.
-If an entity elects to apply IFRS 19 for an annual reporting period before applying the amendments to IAS 21, it is not required to apply the disclosure requirements of IFRS 19 with respect to Lack of Convertibility.
+This new standard is effective for reporting periods beginning on January 1, 2027, with earlier application permitted.
+If the Company elects to apply IFRS 19 for a reporting period earlier than the reporting period in which it first applies IFRS 18, it is required to apply a modified set of disclosure requirements set out in an appendix to IFRS 19.
+If an entity elects to apply IFRS 19 for an annual reporting period before it applied the amendments to IAS 21, it is not required to apply the disclosure requirements in IFRS 19 with regard to Lack of Exchangeability.

-Management believes that this standard is not applicable to the Company and Subsidiaries because it does not engage in such transactions.
+Management considers that this standard is not applicable to the Company and Subsidiaries since they do not perform this type of operations.